- Ph.D. in Robotics, Carnegie Mellon University

 - Soft materials

-Eric received his M.S. and Ph.D. degrees in Robotics from Carnegie Mellon University.
-Prior to arriving at CMU, Eric received his B.S. and M.S. degrees in Mechanical Engineering from the University of Nebraska-Lincoln.
+Prof. Markvicka received his M.S. and Ph.D. degrees in Robotics at Carnegie Mellon University.
+Prior to arriving at CMU, he received his B.S. and M.S. degrees in Mechanical Engineering at the University of Nebraska-Lincoln.
 He has been a visiting researcher at the Air Force Research Laboratory, NASA Jet Propulsion Laboratory, NASA Johnson Space Center, and Honeybee Robotics.
-He is a recipient of graduate research fellowship awards from the National Science Foundation (NSF), the Center for Machine Learning and Health (CMLH) at CMU, and NASA Nebraska Space Grant Consortium.
+He is the recipient of the graduate research fellowship awards from the National Science Foundation (NSF), the Center for Machine Learning and Health (CMLH) at CMU, and NASA Nebraska Space Grant Consortium.